Hyouteki/big_number.h/README.md

 # big_number
-A C++ header file for big_number calculations.
+A C++ library for big_number calculations.
 Useful in cryptography, big_number methods such as factorial, Fibonacci, etc.<br>
 **big_number**: A dynamically allocated object/number that does not have a fixed size keeps getting bigger as the number gets bigger, similar to how it works in Python.

 ## Deployment